 Defined Benefit Plan

 There are two types of MERS Defined Benefit Plan disability retirement: Non-duty disability and duty disability.
 Either you or your employer may apply for disability retirement benefits, which are subject to approval by MERS.
-Applications must be filed within one year of your "termination" date — the last official day of work at your employer.
+Applications must be filed within two years of your “termination” date — the last official day of work at your employer.

 To apply for disability benefits: